hollaex/hollaex-kit/README.md

 # HollaEx Kit [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-green.svg)](https://github.com/facebook/create-react-app/pulls)
 HollaEx Kit is an open source crypto exchange software that can be utilized to onboard your users and traders in order to run your white label exchange.
-In order to run the HollaEx Kit, you need to run HollaEx Server as the back-end and Web as your front-end user interface.
-HollaEx Kit automatically then connects to HollaEx Network for asset where you have access to markets and liquidity as well as wallets for different digital assets.
+In order to run the HollaEx Kit, you need to run the Server as the back-end and Web as your front-end user interface.
+HollaEx Kit runs as a stand alone node and for trading and blockchain functionalities require to connect to HollaEx Network.

 ## Get Started